Find Affordable College Courses

 Dallas, TX

-Our analysis found El Centro College to be the best school for legal professions students who want to pursue a degree in Texas.
-El Centro College is a very large public school located in the large city of Dallas.
+Our 2023 rankings named El Centro College the best school in Texas for legal professions students.
+El Centro College is a very large public school located in the city of Dallas.

 After completing their degree, legal professions graduates from El Centro College carry an average student debtload of $15,501.